PacktPublishing/Data-Structures-and-Algorithms-with-the-CPP-STL/README.md

-# Data-Structures-and-Algorithms-with-the-C++-STL.
+# Data-Structures-and-Algorithms-with-C++-STL.
-Data Structures and Algorithms with the C++ STL, Published by Packt
+Data Structures and Algorithms with C++ STL, Published by Packt